 - 1. Be at least 18 years of age, possess a high school diploma, or meet requirements for other special admission procedures as detailed in procedure 4-1-401.11 - 2.
 Submit a completed TCL Application and pay the \$25 application fee. - 3.
-Request official high school and/or other college transcripts; have them sent to the TCL Admissions office for review. - 4.
+Request official high school and/or other college transcripts; have them sent to the TCL Admissions office for review.
+Students are encouraged to submit all transcripts early. - 4.
 Submit Residency and Citizenship documentation. - 5.
 Meet other requirements as outlined for specific programs with special admissions requirements.

-Transcripts should be submitted for review no later than the first semester at the college to ensure accurate and timely evaluation of advanced standing courses.
+Transcripts should be submitted for review as soon as possible but no later than the first semester at the college to ensure accurate and timely evaluation of advanced standing courses.